It Is Now Safe to Turn Off Your Computerby rob55rod/Splitwirez, reflectronic, and logonoff, 25 September 2019

 start9-api, which was to be based on Orleans.
 The progress made originally was only preliminary experimentation anyway, and didn’t yet do anything useful.
 Either way, so this alone isn’t all that much of a setback for the project.

 For those wondering, we’ll be leaving the Start9 website and Discord server up - though inactive - for those interested.
 To ensure people don’t waste their time searching for a Start9 binary which doesn’t exist, we’ll leave this blog post up until there’s nobody else left to see it.
-A mirror will be available here in the future.
+If for some reason you would like to download this page, it is available here.

 Despite this, we’d still like to apologise for taking so painfully long to provide any results.
 While these blog posts are written by the core dev team collectively, a few members of the team would like to say some parting words individually: